-The recommendations set forth herein include that each New York State Court (Civil) adopt an appropriate court-annexed mediation program available to litigants on a voluntary basis or as may be directed by the court.
+The recommendations set forth herein include that each New York State Court (Civil) adopt an appropriate court-annexed mediation program available to litigants on a voluntary basis.
 Such programs may be adopted at no cost and, therefore, no additional funding would be required.